Britain's House Of Lords Approves Bill Blocking No-Deal Brexit

 Britain's House of Lords endorsed a measure Friday that would block Prime Minister Boris Johnson's plan to leave the European Union next month without a deal in place, giving final approval to a bill the House of Commons passed earlier this week.

-The House of Lords' passage was widely expected after the bill got overwhelming support in the House of Commons on Wednesday.
+The House of Lords' passage was widely expected after the bill won approval in the House of Commons on Wednesday.
 The legislation now proceeds to royal assent — a formality that will result in its becoming law.

 The legislation would force Johnson to formally ask the European Union to extend the Brexit deadline through next January, if a new withdrawal deal is not agreed upon by Oct.
 19.